cisagov/LME/README.md

 ```

 If you see something like the above you're good to go to run the command.
-The services need to be running when you execute this playbook, it makes api calls to the kibana, fleet, and wazuh services.
+The services need to be running when you execute this playbook, it makes api calls to the Kibana, Elasticfleet, and Wazuh services.
 As before, this script needs to be run from
 ```
 CLONE_DIRECTORY=~/LME #or whatever directory you cloned it to